davidjroos/davidjroos.github.io/_posts/2018-07-25-Bucharest.md

 A short flight had us in the very civilised Munich airport waiting for our transfer to Hong Kong.
 Our half of the airport was a bit weak, so we caught the shuttle to the other side to get some essentials and snacks before heading back.

 The flight was delayed an hour or two, but we managed.
+Basically heading home at this point.